boucadair/WG-Charters/v6ops.md

 Future work items within this scope will be adopted by the Working Group only if there is a substantial expression of interest from the community and if the work clearly does not fit elsewhere in the IETF.

 There must be a continuous expression of interest for the Working Group to work on a particular work item.
 If there is no longer sufficient interest in the Working Group in a work item, the item may be removed from the list of Working Group items.

-## Milestones
+# Milestones

-   *  Wiki Page available - 31-12-2025
+*  Wiki Pages available - 31-12-2025
 *  Deploying IPv6 in the WAN - 31-12-2026
 *  Deploying IPv6 in the Data Center - 31-12-2026
 *  Deploying IPv6 in the Enterprise - 31-12-2026
 *  Deploying IPv6 in the Access Network - 31-12-2026
 *  IPv4 Versus IPv6 Performance - 31-12-2026
 *  draft-ietf-v6ops-icmpext-xlat-v6only-source - 31-12-2025

+Bonica                    Expires 22 March 2026                 [Page 4]